 Where is Lake Louise, Canada?

 Lake Louise is one of the major tourist destinations within Banff National Park.
-Found within the western province of Alberta, Lake Louise is located in the heart of the Canadian Rockies along the TransCanada Highway near the border of Banff National Park and Yoho National Park.
+Lake Louise is in Alberta, in the heart of the Canadian Rockies, along the Trans-Canada Highway near the border of Banff and Yoho national parks.

 1. The Lake Louise Area